plone/training/docs/mastering-plone/theming.md

 The resources that are part of the registered bundle will now be deployed with every request.

-For more information on working with CSS and JavaScript resources, please see the [resource registry documentation](https://5.docs.plone.org/adapt-and-extend/theming/resourceregistry.html) or the [Advanced Diazo training class](https://training.plone.org/5/theming_plone_5/adv-diazo.html).
+% This chapter will be removed.
+No need to update the url to /theming_plone_5 For more information on working with CSS and JavaScript resources, please see the [resource registry documentation](https://5.docs.plone.org/adapt-and-extend/theming/resourceregistry.html) or the [Advanced Diazo training class](https://training.plone.org/5/theming_plone_5/adv-diazo.html).